higorcastilho/next_level_week_2/README.md

 The **[challenge](https://www.notion.so/Vers-o-2-0-Proffy-eefca1b981694cd0a895613bc6235970)** now is to add new features to this app.
 I've been adding some of them on web version:

-- [x ] Users authentication with bcrypt and JWT
+- [x] Users authentication with bcrypt and JWT
 - Logout
 - Reponsive and mobile friendly pages (Login, Register, TeacherList, Success register page, Change Password etc)
 - Profile page